-Its been over 10 years now since, I started using Debian.
+It’s been over 10 years now since I started using Debian.
 I have got used to its organisation so much that I tear my hair often when I have to work with other distros.
-But I have to agree that its the same with guys from other side of fence.
-Hence I’m putting my understanding of how Debian Apache HTTPD or in package terms “apache2” is organised.
+But I have to agree that it’s the same with guys from the other side of the fence.
+Hence, I’m putting my understanding of how Debian Apache HTTPD or in package terms “apache2”, is organised.
 This should be handy if you have to configure Debian/Ubuntu and have never used it before.

-“apache2” is a meta-package on Debian or in other words a dummy package that collates all other related packages to form a full package.
-Its easy way to group from the distribution provider point of view for maintenance and upgrades.
+“apache2” is a meta-package on Debian, or in other words, a dummy package that collates all other related packages to form a full package.
+It’s an easy way to group from the distribution provider’s point of view for maintenance and upgrades.

 Apache Configuration Directory - /etc/apache2